-So far, this may not sound like a saving, but when you top up your cup with milk, the result is a venti iced latte for $1.50 less than you’d ordinarily pay.
-Starbucks presumably knows this hack, but they haven’t done anything about it, so presumably, they don’t mind.
+So far, this may not sound like saving, but when you top up your cup with milk, the result is a venti iced latte for $1.50 less than you’d ordinarily pay.
+Starbucks presumably knows this hack, but they haven’t done anything about it, so probably, they don’t mind.

 Crazy about Frappuccino?
 Bring a friend and split a venti.
 You each get the equivalent of a tall for around $1 less than you’d otherwise have paid.

 A puppy latte consists of a sample cup with whipped cream.
 It’s free!
 Why not?

 Usually, an iced drink is half ice, half drink.
 Ask for ice on the side, and chances are, you’ll get more drink.
 Now you can add ice as you please.